peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   * Byte arrays, which will always be written as definite-length byte strings.

-  * String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).
+  * String objects.
+The strings will be encoded using definite-length encoding regardless of their length.

   * Any object accepted by the FromObject static methods.